FDataLab/BlockchainBridgeAnalysis/README.md

-# Hedge Funds on a Swamp: Analyzing Patterns, Vulnerabilities, and Defense Measures in Blockchain Bridges
+# SoK: Patterns, Vulnerabilities, and Defenses in Blockchain Bridge Architectures

 This repository contains all code, data, and artifacts supporting our paper.
 Please see the introduction page at https://fdatalab.github.io/BlockchainBridgeAnalysis/.